top of page

 What the Research Reveals

-A new Kaiser Permanente research was conducted based on the electronic health records of 1,347 gender-non-confirming and transgender children and teens between ages 3 to 17 years.
+A new Kaiser Permanente research was conducted based on the electronic health records of 1,347 gender-non-confirming and transgender children and teens between the ages of 3 and 17 years.
 The group was 56% transmasculine and 44% transfeminine.

 The results revealed ADHD to be the common diagnosis for children and teens.
 The resulting diagnosis also showed that ADHD was 3 to 7 times more prevalent among transgender children and teens when compared to their cisgender counterparts.